Optimization of Nonlinear Turbulence in Stellarators

+It is well-known since \citet{Greene1981TheModes} that sufficient positive global magnetic shear can be destabilizing for intermediate to high wavenumber instabilities like the ballooning mode.
+An analogous relationship for transport was investigated in \citet{Kotschenreuther1995QuantitativeEffects}, where it was found that while increased shear can reduce thermal transport, it can also negatively impact the critical gradient.

-To further investigate this, we optimized for several more precisely quasisymmetric equilibria, but with different target shears.
+To further investigate these effects, we optimized for several more precisely quasisymmetric equilibria, but with different target shears.
 The nonlinear heat flux traces are shown in Fig. \ref{fig:shear scan}.
 The shear = 0.01 case is when there is no shear target.
-While increasing the shear slightly does reduce the heat flux, continuing to increase it eventually increases the heat flux again.
+While increasing the shear slightly does reduce the heat flux, continuing to increase it eventually increases the heat flux again, consistent with the findings in \citet{Kotschenreuther1995QuantitativeEffects}.
+It is somewhat surprising that the heat flux is this sensitive to the shear since the shear is very small.
+For comparison, the global magnetic shear for W7-X in these units is approximately 0.16.
 Future work will better address the relationship between shear and turbulence in stellarators.
 This relationship can be very important as very low global magnetic shear is characteristic of vacuum quasisymmetric stellarators \citep{Landreman2022MagneticConfinement}.
-The shear increases for finite $\beta$ QS stellarators \citep{Landreman2022OptimizationConfinement}, but is still small compared to shear in tokamaks.
+While the shear increases for finite $\beta$ QS stellarators \citep{Landreman2022OptimizationConfinement}, it is still small compared to shear in tokamaks.